nanashi07/cv/cv.en_US.md

   - Split the order module to avoid traffic and transactions interrupted by query performance issues.
   - Planned and participated in TiDB, SQL Proxy POC
   - Designed and implemented Sharding JDBC migration
-#### SportyBet - International
-- Designed and implemented email-based registration, multiple countries, multiple languages, and multiple currencies supported
-- Designed and implemented dynamic, flexible KYC
-#### Other
-- Production issue trace: find the issue in the first place and fix it immediately before users are affected
-- Production incidents handling
-- Introduced solutions, such as SonarQube, Webflux, gRPC, drone, KEDA, Argo workflow, Gatling
-- Assist architecture design cross teams in other regions
 #### Management
 - Technical director since 2023/01
 - Principal engineer since 2021/01